 of the army.
 The Army was split into three corps, General McCook to command the First Corps or left wing of the army.
 The

 77th was still in the Fifth Brigade of the Second Division, now in the First Corps.

-On Sept 29, Col E. N. Kirk, who had been seriously wounded at Shiloh, returned to command his old brigade.
-Col. Stumbaugh,
+Sept 29, Col E. N. Kirk, who had been seriously wounded at Shiloh, returned to command his old brigade.
+Col. Stumbaugh, who

-On October 1st, the army moved out towards Bardstown, the Second Division in advance, the Fifth Brigade leading, along the Frankfort
+October 1st, the army moved out towards Bardstown, the Second Division in advance, the Fifth Brigade leading, along the Frankfort

 Pike.
-Enemy cavalry in force at Fern Creek was attacked by Union cavalry until the 77th and 34th IL came up
+Enemy cavalry in force at Fern Creek was attacked by Union cavalry until the 77th and 34th IL came up to relieve them.

-Two days later, about six miles from Shelbyville outside Clay Village, Col. Kirk learned that an enemy force of four pieces
+days later, about six miles from Shelbyville outside Clay Village, Col. Kirk learned that an enemy force of four pieces of

 canteens before forming a line of battle, the Union line was barely complete when the enemy cavalry came dashing toward it.